shubhambhama/jetpack-compose-crypto/README.md

 - Repository: Acts as a single source of truth for data by communicating with the local database and remote API using Retrofit.
 - Database: Implemented using Room library to store and retrieve cryptocurrency data.

-## Custom Line Chart
+## Custom Graphs
-The app includes a custom line chart component that displays real time price trends.
+The app includes a custom line chart and bar chart component that displays real time price trends.

 ## Usage
 To use the app, clone the repository and open the project in Android Studio.
 Build and run the app on an emulator or physical device.